quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Application Protocol Error Codes {#app-error-codes}

-Application protocol error codes are 16 bit unsigned integers, but the management of application error codes are left to application protocols.
+Application protocol error codes are 16-bit unsigned integers, but the management of application error codes are left to application protocols.
 Application protocol error codes are used for the RST_STREAM ({{frame-rst-stream}}) and APPLICATION_CLOSE ({{frame-application-close}})